solidfire/solidfire-sdk-python/README.rst

 **License**
 -----------
-Copyright &copy 2016 NetApp, Inc.  All rights reserved.
+Copyright &copy; 2016 NetApp, Inc.  All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.